ansegura7/DataRegressors/README.md

 # Data Regressors
-Ongoing project that performs the regression of a continuous variable (oil rate) from a set of associated variables using different ML and DL techniques, such as linear regression, time series or neural networks.
+Ongoing project that performs the regression of a continuous variable (oil rate) from a set of associated variables using different ML and DL techniques, such as linear regression, time series, or neural networks.

 ## Analysis
 <details open>